Regular and absorbing Markov processes

 An absorbing state is a state from which there is a zero probability of exiting.
 An absorbing Markov system is a Markov system that contains at least one absorbing state, and is such that it is possible to get from each non-absorbing state to some absorbing state in one or more time-steps.

-In analyzing an absorbing system, we number the states so that the absorbing states come last.
+In analyzing an absorbing system, we number the states so that the absorbing states come last, as we have in the diagram above.
 The transition matrix $P$ of an absorbing system can be divided into four blocks as shown:

-Here, for an absorbing Markov system with $n$ absorbing states and $m$ nonabsorbing states, the four boxed parts of the matrix are the following:
+Here, for an absorbing Markov system with $n$ absorbing states and $m$ nonabsorbing states, the four boxed parts of the matrix are the following:$\ $S$\ $

 , $\ $T$\ $